Reverend George Villiers1

 M, #187513, b. circa December 1611, d.
 24 August 1658

-Edmund Sheffield, 2nd Earl of Mulgrave was born circa December 1611.2 He was the son of Sir John Sheffield and Grizel Anderson.3 He married Lady Elizabeth Cranfield, daughter of Lionel Cranfield, 1st Earl of Middlesex and Elizabeth Shepherd, on 13 April 1631.2 He died on 24 August 1658.2
+Edmund Sheffield, 2nd Earl of Mulgrave was born circa December 1611.2 He was the son of Sir John Sheffield and Grizel Anderson.3 He married Lady Elizabeth Cranfield, daughter of Lionel Cranfield, 1st Earl of Middlesex and Elizabeth Shepherd, circa 13 April 1631.2 He died on 24 August 1658.2

 Child of Edmund Sheffield, 2nd Earl of Mulgrave and Lady Elizabeth Cranfield